|

 was inspired to write this march because of a huge painting he had seen of the

-the Liberty Bell itself through the use of chimes during the trio.
+attention to the Liberty Bell itself through the use of chimes during the

 WGM